gkudos/jasperserver-simple-java-rest-client/README.md

 jasperserver-simple-java-rest-client
 ====================================

+# Overview

-Simple Java Rest client for Jasperserver 4.5 and Above
+This is Simple Java Rest client for Jasperserver 4.5 and Above.